VovkAndrey/carsale/README.md

 ```
 │       └───scss
 │           ├───components
-│           ├───framework
 │           ├───layouts
 │           └───template-parts
 ```

 The `components` folder conains secondary styles, such as core Wordpress classes styling, forms, comments, etc. Put any small, reusable styles (buttons, etc) to `_parts.scss`.
-All framework files located in `framework` folder.
-You can change Bootstrap settings in `bootstrap/_variables.scss`, and Foundation settings in `settings/_settings.scss`.
 The `layouts` folder is a place for all your page/template specific styles (header/footer, single, 404, etc).
 Try to avoid writing styles directly in `styles.scss`, its main purpose is to connect all your files for compilation via `@import`.
 The `template-parts` folder should contain styles for reusable Wordpress template parts.